Introducción a los Métodos y Estrategias de Alcance

 Course Information

-- Companion trainings: Introduction to HIPAA for CHWs
+1. Introduction to HIPAA for CHWs

-Introduction to Ethics for CHWs and
+2. Introduction to Interviewing for CHWs

-Introduction to Outreach Methods and Strategies - Pre-requisites: None
+3. Introduction to Outreach Methods and Strategies

 About this course